gabordozsa/coredns/plugin/loadbalance/README.md

 ~~~
 loadbalance weighted_round_robin WEIGHTFILE {
 			reload DURATION
-			[deterministic]
 }
 ~~~

 * **reload** the interval to reload **WEIGHTFILE** and update weight assignments if there are changes in the file.
 The default value is **30s**.
 A value of **0s** means to not scan for changes and reload.

-* **deterministic** switch to deterministic weighted-round-robin strategy.
-This remove randomness from answer re-ordering.
-A weight value defines exactly how many times a particular IP should be in the top record for consecutive queries to the same domain name.

 ## Examples